 This short course covers various topics pertinent to the operation and maintenance of Class V and VI waterworks.
 Topics include water sources, safety, sample collection and analysis, operation and maintenance, regulations, and record keeping.
 A session on basic math is also included so that the calculations associated with operating a system can be better understood.

 In recent years, the quality of our drinking waters has come under unsurpassed scrutiny by the public due to accidents, new regulations, and a greater general awareness of the issues due to social media.
 Waterworks owners, operators, and supervisors are increasingly aware that they need to think more broadly about the possibility of accidents, emergency responses, and communications with their local community.
 This short course will cover these topics and more.

-Continuing and Professional Education for Water Utility Owners, Managers, and Operators
+Continuing and Professional Education Water Quality Broadcast Series

-These workshops are broadcast simultaneously to locations throughout the commonwealth.
+These virtual workshops are broadcast throughout the Commonwealth via Zoom.
 Through the use of interactive technology you will have the opportunity to engage in discussions and to ask specific questions of the presenters and participants around the state.